 1.)
 Make it (somewhat) short and simple – If you had to tell your friend what your image is all about using only 4-8 words, what would you say?
 Make sure it’s not too short.
 We recommend a minimum of at least four words for your ALT Text.

 2.)
 Briefly describe what is in your image – Tell the viewer what they can expect to see.
 Draw a mental image for them using words.
 Use descriptive language as much as possible.
-Who is in the photo?
-What is in the photo?
-If it’s an image of a product, make sure to include the brand name.
-You can also include specific colors and materials used.
+Who and what are in the photo?
+If it’s an image of a product, make sure to include specific colors and materials used.

 3.)
 Dashes and underscores aren’t needed – Do include natural spaces between words so it is easily readable.
 Instead of “cat-wearing-blue-cotton-hat” you’ll write “cat wearing blue cotton hat.”